Tiger poaching in India: Sansar Chand

 In 1991, a group arrested in Sawai Madhopur in Rajasthan confessed that they had poached 15 to 18 tigers over two years for him.
-In January 2005, a raid at Chand's godown in Patel Nagar revealed two tiger skins, 28 leopard skins, 14 tiger canines, three kg of tiger claws, 10 tiger jaws and 60 kg of leopard and tiger paws.
+In January 2005, a raid at Chand's godown in Patel Nagar revealed two tiger skins, 28 leopard skins, 14 tiger canines, three kg of tiger claws, 10 tiger jaws and 60kg of leopard and tiger paws.
 In 1988, police had seized 25,800 snake skins from him.
-Chand's wife Rani and son Akash were also arrested for wildlife trafficking.
-Chand was arrested in Patel Nagar area New Delhi.
-Delhi police arrested him after learning that he regularly bought Rajasthan Patrika, a newspaper..
+Chand's wife, Rani and their son, Akash, were also arrested for wildlife trafficking.
+Chand was arrested in the Patel Nagar area of New Delhi.
+Delhi police arrested him after learning that he regularly bought Rajasthan Patrika, a newspaper.